animo/minor-blockchain-2020/docs/week-4/security-and-saving-gas.md

 ## Smart Contracts

 It is important to stress how purely functional a smart contract is.
 The code, once deployed, cannot be changed.
 Additionally the smart contract only acts when called by a transaction from a user and will always execute in the same way when the same actions and/or data are presented (it is **deterministic**).
 It is not flexible and it is not independent.

 To change a smart contract a new smart contract needs to be created.
-This means that if there is a security weakness it is very difficult to fix, especially because everyone can see the code and can therefore take advantage of the weakness before it is fixed.
+This means that if there is a security weakness it is very difficult to fix, especially because everyone can see the code (**transparency**) and can therefore take advantage of the weakness before it is fixed.
 This means that the code needs to be foolproof before it is deployed to the blockchain.

-//TODO extend
+Another thing that makes smart contracts vulnerable is that they are in many cases so undeniably linked to money.
+It is visible to the world where this money is stored.
+Not even really the world.
+It is visible to a group of people who are often very technologically capable, who value anonymity and who enjoy the challenge of finding errors in code.
+It will be interesting to see in the coming years how security (and legal processes) will evolve for smart contracts.

 ## Ethereum